relvaner/actor4j-core/Readme.md

 Compact Explanation:

 "One actor is no actor" [[22](#22)].
-"They come always in groups, they want to collaborate.
-They do this over the messaging approach.
-Like in reality they have asynchronous behaviour.
-This avoids blocking behaviour on the side of the caller.
-Actors can be executed in parallel, but the same actor only once at the same time ('processed in a single isolated step' [[24](#24)]).
+"Actors come always in groups, and collaborate through messaging.
+In the reality, they have asynchronous behavior.
+This avoids blocking behavior on the side of the caller.
+Actors can be executed in parallel, but the same actor only once at the same time [('processed in a single isolated step' [[24](#24)]), A/N].
 This avoids corruption in state.
-They can hold state and share their state over (im)mutable messages.
+They can hold state and share their state over (im) mutable messages.
 Actors can be passive, reactive or even proactive.
-They can change their behavior over time, often as a result of the messages they got.
-Complex systems of concurrent interacting objects (here the actors) avoids the need of expensive locking and potential deadlocks by their asynchronous message passing, often realized over lock-free queues" (Preprint Version, INDIN2019).
+They can change their behavior over time, often as a result of the messages they receive" (Preprint Version, INDIN2019).
+"Actors avoids the need for expensive locking and potential deadlocks [5] [[[24](#24)], A/N] through their asynchronous message passing, often realized over lock-free queues in a concurrent environment" (Preprint Version, INDIN2019).
 Lock-free programming is a difficult job too.
 A system of actors is in its nature independent of a global clock (no lock-step computation) [[23](#23)].

 Of course, it can be tried alternatively to solve the problem by making a classical map-reduce-approach.
 The disadvantage is that it must go always through all layers [[23](#23)] of the system for every iteration of computation (coarse granulation in time, lock-step computation).
 This is not necessary in a network of loosely coupled objects (here actors), interacting events will be processed always near in time and are accurate (finer granulation in time).

 ## Use Cases ##

 - Multi-agent systems (see also [FIPA Interaction Protocols [actor4j-fipa]](https://github.com/relvaner/actor4j-fipa/tree/master/src/main/java/actor4j/core/protocols/fipa))
-- Simulations
+- Simulations, Games
 - Business Process Modeling (BPM): e.g., [[21](#21)]
 - Business logic (for Client-Server architectures) inclusively caching/database access
 - Caching (see [volatile and persistent caching [actor4j-data]](https://github.com/relvaner/actor4j-data/tree/master/src/main/java/actor4j/core/data/access))